nus-cs2103-AY2021S1/tp/docs/UserGuide.md

      * You are allowed to provide multiple tag keywords.

-     * Task tags will be considered a match only if the tag words are an exact match.
+     * Task tags will be considered a match only if the tag words are an exact match (case-insensitive), e.g. a tag with the word `hard` will match a tag with the word `HARD`, but a tag with the word `hard` will not match a tag with the word `harder`.

      * Tasks containing tags which match at least one of the tag keywords provided will be considered to have fulfilled the task tag search criteria.

  * Only tasks matching all search parameters provided will be returned.

  Examples:

   * `findtask n/lab` returns all tasks with the word `lab` in their name